-Ice Cube was a guest on Friday's Real Time with Bill Maher on HBO, the first episode of the show since Maher drew ire by referring to himself as a "house nigger" live on air last Friday.
+Ice Cube was a guest on last night's Real Time with Bill Maher on HBO, the first episode of the show since Maher drew ire by referring to himself as a "house nigger" live on air last Friday.

 "I knew you was going to fuck up sooner or later," Ice Cube told Maher last night.
 "I love your show, you've got a great show.
 But you've been bucking up against that line a little bit.
 You got a lot of black jokes[...]
 Sometimes you sound like a redneck trucker."
 Maher pushed back on that comparison, but Ice Cube continued: "What made you think that it was cool to say that?"

 "I just explained, there was no thought put into it," Maher responded.
-"Comedians, they react, and it was wrong and I apologised.
+"Comedians, they react, and it was wrong and I apologized.
 More than that I can't do."

 "You know, it's a word that has been used against us," Ice Cube continued.
 "It's like a knife, man.
 And you can use it as a weapon, or you can use it as a tool.
 It's been used as a weapon against us by white people, and we're not going to let that happen again by nobody.
 Because it's not cool.
 Now, I know you heard, it's in the lexicon, everybody talking.
 But that's our word now.
 And you can't have it now.
 I know you trying to get it back.
 And I'm not talking about you Bill.
 I'm talking about guys who cross the line every day because they got some black homies, they got some friends, they think it's cool.
 And it's not cool.
 Because when I hear my homies say it, it don't feel like venom.
 When I hear a white person saying it, it feels like a knife stabbing me, even if they don't mean it."